Pallet Forks Understanding Capacity

 I will try and help you understand keeping it as simple as I can.
 Pallet forks do change your operating load capacity simply because they move your load center further out from the loader pins where the bucket or forks attach to the tractor.

 In simple terms the longer the fork the more operating load capacity you lose.
 One example from my history.
-I was in charge of a Skid Steer loader line for a major manufacturer, and they had a skid steer loader with a safe operating load capacity of 1,500 pounds this was using the standard bucket but when you put a set of 42″ long forks on the same loader, they dropped the safe operating load capacity to 975 pounds.
+I was in charge of a Skid Steer loader line for a major manufacturer, and they had a skid steer loader with a safe operating load capacity of 1,500 pounds this was using the standard bucket but when they put a set of 42″ long forks on the same loader, they dropped the safe operating load capacity to 975 pounds.
 I hope you are now getting the idea.
-Just because the manufacturers literature says you have 1,000 pounds of safe operating load capacity that does not mean you can lift 1,000 pounds with a set of forks that that have 34″ or move tines.
+Just because the manufacturer’s literature says you have 1,000 pounds of safe operating load capacity that does not mean you can lift 1,000 pounds with a set of forks that have 34″ or more tine length.

 The main idea of this is to help you understand the capabilities of your loader tractor, what you can do and not do.
 One other note I have found with my compact tractor, and you may as well. that if I am trying to lift something that is within the manufacturer’s safe operating load, but it is in the back of a truck and I have some long forks on, the tractor will run out of hydraulic capacity to lift the load.
 In general Manufactures try make their tractor loaders and rate them to keep you safe.
 Do your best to operate them within the guidelines you are given and do not overload them.